madisonbliss24/BINF_AAtranslation/README.md

 # BINF_AAtranslation_Py

-#For this code, I used a genetic code file that looks like this
+#For this python program, I used a genetic code file that looks like this

 #AAs    = FFLLSSSSYY**CC*WLLLLPPPPHHQQRRRRIIIMTTTTNNKKSSRRVVVVAAAADDEEGGGG
 #Starts = ---M---------------M------------MMMM---------------M------------